 |Instagram’s Latest “Feature” Proves It’s Not Listening|

 In a new update, the service is borrowing a feature from Facebook Messenger.
-It now lists the “Activity Status” of every user in the direct chat area of the app, allowing your followers to see when you were last active.
+It now lists the “Activity Status” of every user in the direct chat area of the app.

 |Evian Will Now Use 100% Recycled Plastic in Its Bottles|